IntersectMBO/plutus/doc/tutorials/plutus-playground.rst

 In the "Pay to Wallet" action, enter the number 2 into the "Recipient" field.
 This means that wallet 2 is the recipient of the payment (the payer is wallet 3).
-Change the amount to five lovelace.
+Change the amount to 5 lovelace.

 Now we need to make sure our simulation runs long enough for the payment to appear on the blockchain.
 The simulation ends after the last action in the action sequence.